wp-plugins/backwpup/readme.txt

 == Description ==

-This Plugin is under hevy Development.
+This Plugin is under heavy Development.
 Pleace test it and give feadback!!!.

 Backup and more your Blog.